-Income tax benefit of \$16.3 million and \$24.2 million for the three and six months ended June 30, 2023, as compared to \$3.5 million expense and \$7.4 million benefit for the three and six months ended June 30, 2022.
-The change was mainly due to an increased pre-tax loss in both periods in 2023.
-ASC 740, Income Taxes (ASC 740), requires an estimate of the annual effective income tax rate for the full year and apply it to pre-tax income (loss) for each interim period, taking into account year-to-date amounts and projected results for the full year.
-The effective tax rate decrease was mainly due to lower pre-tax earnings forecasted for 2023.
-The annual forecasted earnings represent the Company's best estimate as of June 30, 2023 and is subject to changes, which could have a material impact on the effective tax rate in subsequent periods.
+The change in the effective tax rates for both the three months ended September 30, 2023 and nine months ended September 30, 2023, as compared to the same periods in prior year, were primarily due to lower pretax earnings forecasted for 2023.
+ASC 740, Income Taxes (ASC 740), requires an estimate of the annual effective income tax rate for the full year and apply it to pretax income (loss) for each interim period, taking into account year-to-date amounts and projected results for the full year.
+The annual forecasted earnings represent the Company's best estimate as of September 30, 2023 and is subject to changes, which could have a material impact on the effective tax rate in subsequent periods.